GeoPython-UPD/site/source/lessons/L1/exercise-1.rst

     Please complete this exercise **by the start of the next lesson**.

 The exercise for this week has three parts.
 First, you will **create an account on GitHub.com**.
-Next, you will **let us know your GitHub username via Slack**.
+Next, you will **let us know your GitHub username via Discord**.
 Finally, you will **cook up some Python** using the skills you learned during the first lesson!

 Part 1 - Sign up for GitHub
 ---------------------------